 We have a global team of experienced veterinarians that have now treated many thousands of cases.
-Please feel free to contact us to answer any questions on case selection and management, or the clinical application of Arthramid® Vet.
+Please feel free to contact us to answer any questions you may have on case selection, case management, or the clinical application of ArthramidVet®.

 Method Of Administration

 ArthramidVet® is for intra-articular use only and must be administered by a qualified veterinarian familiar with the procedure in the intended species.

 Animals may be sedated to minimise stress and discomfort.
 Strict aseptic conditions must be followed at all times.